 As a final space-saving measure, you can stop backing up your smartphone’s files to OneDrive.
 Open the app on Android or iOS and go to Me > Settings > Camera upload.
 Turn this off to stop sending your smartphone photos and videos to OneDrive.
 If you’d still like to back them up, you can consign them to Google Photos for free.

-Dropbox is one of the leading cloud storage services, and also has one of the lightest unpaid plans: You only get 2GB of free space before you have to start paying.
+Dropbox is one of the leading cloud storage services, but it also has one of the lightest unpaid plans: You only get 2GB of space for free.
 That means to stay under the limit, you’ll have to be extremely careful about what you store in Dropbox.

 Because it doesn’t offer automated clean-up tools, you’ll have to manually delete files and folders.
 You can do this on the Dropbox website or from the synced Dropbox folder on your computer or phone.
 Deleting files in any of these locations will remove them from your cloud account and from the local disks where Dropbox is installed.
 If you accidentally erase a file, you can still restore it by going to the deleted files page of the Dropbox website.

 Need some help prioritizing what to remove?
-On the Dropbox website, click one of the column headings, such as Modified or Members, and a little menu will pop up.
+On the Dropbox website, hover over one of the column headings, such as Modified or Who can access, and click the down arrow to bring up a little menu.
 Choose Size to sort the list by file size.
 This will show you which files or folders are taking up the most storage space, so you can delete the biggest ones first.
 You can arrange the list from largest to smallest or vice versa; just click the new Size heading to reverse the order.
 For folders, sizes won’t appear automatically, but you can get an estimate by clicking the three dots to the side of any folder and choosing Calculate size.
-You can also erase files in bulk: Use the tick boxes to the left of each item to select a group of files and then click the Delete button on the right to remove them.
+You can also erase files in bulk: Use the checkboxes to the left of each item to select a group of files, then click the Delete button to remove them.

 With its limited free storage, we don’t recommend that you back up your smartphone photos and videos to Dropbox.
-If you still want to download the app (for Android and iOS) onto your device, then turn off camera upload: Open the app, tap the menu button (three horizontal lines) on the top left, choose Settings, and hit Turn off camera uploads.
-That way you’ll still be able to access Dropbox files from your phone, but you don’t need to worry about every image taking up room in your Dropbox folder.
+If you still want to download the app (for Android and iOS) onto your device, turn off camera upload: Open the app, tap Account, choose Camera Uploads, and hit Turn off camera uploads.
+That way, you’ll still be able to access Dropbox files from your phone, but you won’t need to worry about every image taking up room in your Dropbox folder.

 As with the other services we’ve mentioned, spending a few minutes every month or so deleting Dropbox files can really help you stay on top of your online space.
 But if you reach the point when you need a more drastic measure, try moving everything out of your Dropbox and putting it in another folder on your computer.
 Then you can add files back to Dropbox one by one, leaving out the unnecessary items.